kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.4.10 =
+* FIX: Fixed saving alignment settings in admin
+* FIX: Fontsamplers using the default alignment will now render correctly
+* TWEAK: Updated Twig and Less libraries shipped with the plugin

 = 0.4.9 =
 * FIX: Fixed an issue where a hyphen in a font name would prevent the style from rendering correctly